-Interest income, net, consists of interest earned on our cash equivalents and investment balances, net of investment charges.
+Interest earned on our cash equivalents and investment balances, net of investment charges.

 Income Tax Expense

 Income tax expense is generated by investment income of our investment portfolio and the profit margin on our UK operations, which we began winding down in the fourth quarter of 2021.